IgnaceMenace/DotFiles/README.md

 # Dotfiles
 Just a repository with all my linux dotfiles to help me reconfigure each time I reinstall a linux distro.
 Take whatever you want, it's free.
+**Latest version is in the branch "Light".**
 # Installation
 ## Fedora Workstation
 - Clone the repository